scphall/thesis/README.md

 ======
 Backup of the ol' thesis.

-Wed 11 Feb | Total
+Fri 13 Feb | Total
 ---|---
-Words in text| 6497
+Words in text| 6395
-Words in headers| 72
+Words in headers| 74
-Words outside text (captions, etc.)| 290
+Words outside text (captions, etc.)| 380
-Number of headers| 32
+Number of headers| 33
-Number of floats/tables/figures| 11
+Number of floats/tables/figures| 12
-Number of math inlines| 272
+Number of math inlines| 270
 Number of math displayed| 50
 Files| 24